FloatingPlanet/Money-Tree/README.md

   1. [MDB pro (pricy)](https://mdbootstrap.com/products/angular-ui-kit/)
   2. [Material Design for Bootstrap](https://github.com/FezVrasta/bootstrap-material-design)

-### Important everything related to user date, you have to check if user still loged in by using this.us.logInObservable()
+## Important!!!!!!!!!!!! everything related to user'data, you have to check if user still loged in by using this.us.logInObservable()

 #### TODO:
 ![diagram](https://github.com/shanerbo/project-money-tree/blob/master/G390i.png)